BIMIB-DISCo/J-Space.jl/README.md

 - `seed`.
 Integer, the seed of the simulation.
 - `generate_reference`.
 Integer, If 0 the user should inser the ancestral genome in fasta format in the folder "path_reference".
 If 1 J-SPACE generate a random sequence.
 - `path_reference`.
 A string,  the path of the reference given by user.
 - `path_to_save_files`.
-A string, path of the folder where the output files should be saved
+A string, path of the folder where the output files should be saved.
 - `path_to_save_plot`.
-A string,  path of the folder where the output plots should be saved
+A string,  path of the folder where the output plots should be saved.
 - `Generate_graph`.
 Integer, if 0 the user should inser the graph of the dynamics as an adjacency matrix.
 If 1 J-SPACE generate a regular lattice, the paramenters of such lattice are specified in the file "Parameters.toml".
 - `Path_to_Graph`.
 Path to the adjacency matrix of the graph if imported.
+- `Tree_Driver_Configure`.
+Integer number. if 1 J-SPACE takes as input a driver mutational tree.
+With 0 J-SPACE generates the tree randomly.
 - `Tree_Newick`.
 Integer, if 1  the phylogenentic tree of the cells is saved as newick file.
 - `Final_configuration`.
 Integer,  if 1 return the plot of the final configuration of the lattice.
 - `Driver_list`.
 Integer,  if 1 returns the list of the driver mutations.